• Skip to primary navigation

 Instructions

-2. Sift the flour into a mixing bowl and add the salt and baking powder.
+• Sift the flour into a mixing bowl and add the salt and baking powder and mix together.

-3. Add the vegan butter or margarine and rub it in with your fingers until the entire mix is crumbly.
+• Add vegan butter and rub it in with your fingers until the entire mix is crumbly.
+Add the caster sugar.

-5. Mix the lemon juice with the soy milk and allow to curdle into buttermilk.
-Add it in with the dry ingredients and mix in with a spoon.
+• Mix the lemon juice with the soy milk and allow to curdle into buttermilk.
+Add it to the dry ingredients along with the vanilla extract and mix in with a spoon.

-9. While the shortcakes are baking slice your strawberries and place into a big bowl, stir in the sugar and then place into the fridge.
+• While the shortcakes are baking slice your strawberries and place them into a big bowl, stir in the sugar and then place into the fridge.

-10. Prepare your whipped cream by removing the can of coconut cream from the fridge – being careful not to shake it.
-You’ll see the cream section will have risen to the top, scoop out only the cream part leaving the watery part behind in the can.
-Whip this up in an electric whisk until whipped.
-Add in the powdered sugar and whip again.
-For a full tutorial on making whipped cream, see here.
+• Prepare your whipped cream by removing the can of coconut cream from the fridge – being careful not to shake it.
+You'll see the cream section will have risen to the top, scoop out only the cream part leaving the watery part behind in the can.
+Whip this up in your stand mixer until whipped.
+Add powdered sugar and whip again.

 Notes